QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 <div class="row row-cols-md-2"><div>

-Assembly language are low-level language directly interacting with the processor such as an Intel processor.
+Assembly languages are low-level languages directly interacting with a processor such as an Intel or an ARM processor.

-ARM assembly is one of the assembly language used for **RISC processors** <small>(Reduced Instruction Set Computing)</small> such as ARM processors.
+ARM assembly is one of the assembly languages used for **RISC processors** <small>(Reduced Instruction Set Computing)</small> such as ARM processors.

 * 🧐 Simplified instruction set compared to CISC processors
 * 🚀 Usually more performant